hell-sh/simple-mysqli-wrapper/README.md

-# PHP-DBAPI

-A bulletproof PHP MySQL API.

-## Features

-- Used to make millions of SQL requests every day
+# smw, the simple & secure mysqli wrapper

+A simple and secure wrapper for interacting with MySQL servers.

-- Neither tools nor experts managed to perform unwanted SQL commands with PHP-DBAPI in the backend
+We've been using smw in our backend for years and neither tools nor experts managed to perform unwanted SQL commands.

-- Leverages the MySQL Native Driver for high performance
-  - Speaking of which, if you're still using PHP 5 — which you shouldn't — you need to install it first: `apt-get install php5-mysqlnd`
+## Usage

+If you're using [Composer](https://getcomposer.org), you can simply `composer require hellsh/smw:dev-master`

+Further information can be found [here](https://github.com/hell-sh/smw/blob/master/example.php).